lmochsner/welding_robot/README.md

 # welding_robot
-Robot Kinematics and Dynamics: Welding Robot
+Robot Kinematics and Dynamics Capstone: Welding Robot Arm

 This code controls the HEBI Actuators on a five degree of freedom serial robot mechanism.
 Matlab and HEBI Actuators are necessary for this code to run.